dheero/OBF.github.io/wiki/Minutes:2013_Dec_ConfCall.md

 1. Board elections:
     -   Hilmar Lapp, running for a 2nd term as President
     -   Peter Cock, running for office of Secretary

-2. Nomi Harris stepping down from the Parliamentarian office (but intends to remain on the Board)
+    -   Nomi Harris, running for a 2nd term on the Board, as at-large member

-3. To the extent available, review of 2013 financials (Hilmar)
+2. To the extent available, review of 2013 financials (Hilmar)
-4. BOSC 2014: update from and vote of confidence for the 2014 chairs (Nomi, Peter)
+3. BOSC 2014: update from and vote of confidence for the 2014 chairs (Nomi, Peter)
-5. Does OBF and/or BOSC want to be listed as an [ISCB "Community of Special Interest"](http://www.iscb.org/iscb-affiliates-cosis) (COSI) along side other SIGs and communities?
+4. Does OBF and/or BOSC want to be listed as an [ISCB "Community of Special Interest"](http://www.iscb.org/iscb-affiliates-cosis) (COSI) along side other SIGs and communities?
 See [NetBio](http://www.iscb.org/iscb-netbio-cosi) and [RegSys